 The large and highly accomplished Southwell Symphony Orchestra is an auditioned group.
 The required standard is generally from Grade 3 but anyone who plays an orchestral instrument (strings, woodwind, brass and percussion) is welcome to audition.
 This group annually takes part in regional primary and intermediate competitions and is a leader in orchestral performance.
 We cover a wide range of repertoire from various genres including contemporary music, film music as well as the more traditional classics.
-It is led by Mrs Victoria Trenwith (Music Teacher) who is a very experienced musical director.
+It is led by Mrs Jodi Albery (Music & Performing Arts Teacher) who is a very experienced musical director.

 Southwell Jazz Band

 This small and sophisticated Jazz Band is an auditioned group made up of students from around Grade 3 up.
 Instruments generally include Trumpet, Trombone, Flute, Clarinet, Saxophone, Piano, Guitar, Bass Guitar, Drums and Percussion.
 This group annually takes part in regional primary and intermediate competitions and plays a wide range of repertoire from contemporary styles to more traditional Jazz pieces.
-It is led by Mrs Victoria Trenwith (Music Teacher) who is a very experienced musical director.
+It is led by Mrs Jodi Albery (Music & Performing Arts Teacher) who is a very experienced musical director.

 Southwell Wind Band